 Third and fourth-degree burns require immediate medical intervention.
 The burned area will need repeat cleaning and debridement.
 Skin grafts are required to repair and replace the damaged/missing skin.
 Any exposed bone may need stabilization with wires or pins until the skin grafts fully heal.
 The hand and wrist may be splinted to prevent contractures.
 The extremity must stay elevated to reduce swelling and inflammation.
 Once healed, hand therapy is necessary to restore functionality and range of motion the extremity.

 How can Dr. Knight help you with burns to the hand?

-While minor burns to the hand can be an inconvenience, more sever burns can be debilitating and painful, and should be treated as soon and as thoroughly as possible, to avoid further complications.
-Dr. Knight has treated many burns in the course of his practice, and will work with you to develop the most comprehensive course of treatment to bring your hand back to proper function.
+While minor burns to the hand can be an inconvenience, more severe burns can be debilitating and painful, and should be treated as soon and as thoroughly as possible, to avoid further complications.
+Dr. Knight has treated many burns in the course of his practice and will work with you to develop the most comprehensive course of treatment to bring your hand back to proper function.

 HandAndWristInstitute.com does not offer medical advice.
 The information presented here is offered for informational purposes only.
 Read Disclaimer